orogene/orogene/book/src/guide/configuration.md

 All available options for individual commands are available by doing `oro
 <subcommand> --help`, or by visiting the individual commands' documentation
 pages on this site.

 "Global Options" can potentially be used across all commands and have a shared meaning.
+Global options are always listed and accepted for all commands, even if the individual commands do not make use of them.

+Commands with an "Apply Options" section support [implicit dependency application](./node_modules.md).
+Any that don't have that section do not interact with `node_modules` at all.

 ### Specifying Options